ekobsd/msexcel/notes.md

 - `=MID(A1, 5, 10)` - Returns 10 characters from the `A1` cell starting from the 5th character

 > Note: starts at 1, not 0 like many programming languages

-### Fill Down

-Sometimes you want to fill down a column with the same value or formula

-#### Method 1

-- Select the cell you want to fill down
-- Click and hold the bottom right corner of the cell (the cursor should change to a cross)
-- Drag the cell down to the last cell you want to fill down

-#### Method 2

-- Select the cell you want to fill down
-- Hold down the `shift` key and press `down arrow` (or click on the last cell you want to fill down)
-- Click `cmd + d` to fill down the column

 ### Sort